PaulHBartley/mkproj/README.md

 Let's look at what this trio of functions can do for us together.
 <br>
 ### Goal: Make a Python project folder.
-What do we want to give this folder?
+What do we need inside this folder?
 - A Python virtual environment
 - A local git repository
 - A remote repository connected with the local repository